simonhang/udmon/README.md

 to open when a USB stick or any removable device is attached.
 After attaching a device the program should start with the mounted device path opened.
 I tested this with qtfm.
 After you dont need the device right click und click the remove entry.
 That is all the application does.

+udmon was created with QTCreator 2.5.2 and QT 4.8.2.
+So to compile udmon just clone the repository and load udmon.pro with QTCreator.

+udmon is free source and ist licensed under GPLv2 or later